redgeneLauren/HTMLcourse-sample/Content/Chapter1HTMLStructureFacts.md

     - HTML code should be `nested` in a proper order, the opening tag `<>` is always followed by a closing tag `</>`.

-    - In the code below shows the proper nested HTML coding.

     - An open tag for `<html>` is paired with a closing tag `</html>`

     - Inside the `<html></html>` tag are other nested tags to build up the html code.

-    - Proper `nesting` should be observed in using HTML coding.
+    - Proper `nesting` should be observed in using HTML.

+    - The code below shows proper nested HTML.

     Code: